ESD.129J Space Policy Seminar

 This class has no prerequisites.

-ESD.129J will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by Staff.
+ESD.129J will be offered this semester (Spring 2019).
+It is instructed by Staff.

 This class counts for a total of 12 credits.
 This is a graduate-level class.